Robertson Stadium: Renovations and regular use

 On August 2, 2002, the NFL's Houston Texans and Dallas Cowboys competed against each other in a scrimmage at Robertson Stadium.
 It was the first public game for the Texans, which were an expansion team to the league.

 Several improvements were made in 2006 thanks in part to a $1.7 million donation from the Houston Dynamo.
 The lighting system was upgraded and a new scoreboard and a Philips Vidiwall video screen was added.
 This was completed in August 2006.
-The Dynamo used the stadium for its first six seasons, leaving after 2011 for a new soccer-specific stadium in downtown Houston, BBVA Compass Stadium.
+The Dynamo used the stadium for its first six seasons, leaving after 2011 for a new soccer-specific stadium in downtown Houston, BBVA Compass Stadium (now Shell Energy Stadium).

-With its final seating, the largest attendance for a single game at Robertson Stadium was set at 32,413, when Houston was defeated by Southern Miss on December 3, 2011 in the 2011 C-USA Championship Game in Houston.
+With its final seating, the largest attendance for a single game at Robertson Stadium was set at 32,413, when Houston was defeated by Southern Miss on December 3, 2011, in the 2011 C-USA Championship Game in Houston.
 Prior to this, it was 32,207 when Houston defeated SMU on November 19, 2011.
 It was also the first time ESPN came to Houston to host College GameDay.

 Demolition

 The university hired the architecture firm of Leo A. Daly to assess the stadium and develop a plan for the long-term improvement of the facility.
 Plans were proposed to replace the end zone sections with an integrated bowl and add an upper deck that would increase capacity to 50,000, but with the athletic department changing leadership from Dave Maggard to Mack Rhoades, a new feasibility study was conducted instead.
 This study, conducted by AECOM for four months, was concluded in June 2010 with an announcement by the university to raze Robertson Stadium, and rebuild a new stadium at the location.
 On February 1, 2012, Athletic Director Mack Rhoades announced that demolition work would begin at the conclusion of the 2012 season.
 Robertson Stadium hosted its final event, the Cougars' season finale against Tulane, on November 24.
-The Cougars defeated the Green Wave 40-17 to finish their run at Robertson with a final record of 72-44-1.
+The Cougars defeated the Green Wave 40–17 to finish their run at Robertson with a final record of 72–44–1.
 Official demolition of the stadium began on December 2, 2012, and major demolition began on December 10, 2012.
 Demolition continued through the end of 2012 when the last remaining structures were taken down and all major demolition/cleanup activities were completed by the end of January 2013.
 Groundbreaking ceremonies for the new stadium took place in early February, 2013.